saketkc/pysradb/CONTRIBUTING.md

 7. Submit a pull request through the GitHub website.

+Direct pushes to protected branches are discouraged.
+Use a pull request for normal changes so tests, package build, and documentation build run before the change is merged.

 ## Pull Request Guidelines

 Before you submit a pull request, check that it meets these guidelines: